+and comprised of qualified native speaking teachers and language teaching assistants.
 Our bilingual programme is not limited to listening and speaking but also includes challenging requirements in reading and writing.
 The competences in the first language are thereby enriched rather than compromised.
-The principle of immersion teaching means that both English,
+The principle of immersion teaching means that both English, French

-French or German are not solely "language courses" but instead are the languages of instruction in all subject areas taught with equal attention given to both languages per subject area.
-Our English, French or German native speaking teachers provide not only additional language skills and knowledge for our children, but also different cultural experiences.
+are not solely "language courses" but instead are the languages of instruction in all subject areas taught with equal attention given to both languages per subject area.

 Teaching and learning across the grades (as of school year 2016/2017):